Clement134/get-changelog/packages/get-changelog-cli/README.md

-  -r, --reporter <reporterName>  reporter to use (console, console-jira) -o, --open                     open changelog url with the default browser (only usable with -m) --cache                        use cache to improve performances -f, --filter <matches>         (ncu option) include only package names matching the given string, comma-or-space-delimited list, or /regex/
+  -r, --reporter <reporterName>  reporter to use (console, console-jira) -o, --open                     open changelog url with the default browser (only usable with -m) --cache                        use cache to improve performances --txt                          try to found changelog with txt extension -f, --filter <matches>         (ncu option) include only package names matching the given string, comma-or-space-delimited list, or /regex/
   -x, --reject <matches>         (ncu option) exclude packages matching the given string, comma-or-space-delimited list, or /regex/
   -g, --global                   (ncu option) check global packages instead of in the current project